frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 ![_config.yml]({{ site.baseurl }}/images/trap_house.jpg)
 *2 Chainz's Pink Trap House in Atlanta, GA*

 If you’re not interested in getting into the technical details of this project and just want to play around with generating your own trap lyrics, you can use the web app I created [here](http://trap-generator.zeager.xyz).
+If you'd like to check out the code, it's available [here](https://github.com/frankiezeager/trap_generator)

 *Warning: This post will have some foul language (just the nature of the data)*